Eralde/rci-tools/examples/simple-browser-demo/README.md

 # Simple Browser Demo

-This example demonstrates a basic web application that uses the `rci-manager` package to interact with the RCI API.
+This example demonstrates a basic web application that uses the `@rci-tools/base` package to interact with the RCI API.
 It is written in "vanilla" TypeScript and demonstrates how to:
 - authenticate using username and password
 - fetch data (`show version`) via the RCI API